MicrosoftDocs/sql-docs/docs/reporting-services/report-data/data-sources-supported-by-reporting-services-ssrs.md

  For more information, see [Teradata Connection Type &#40;SSRS&#41;](../../reporting-services/report-data/teradata-connection-type-ssrs.md).

- You can also create models based on a Teradata database.
+ You can also create models based on Teradata.
 For more information, see the following white paper on the Teradata site: [Microsoft SQL Server 2012 Reporting Services and Teradata Corporation](https://www.teradata.com/white-papers/Microsoft-SQL-Server-2012-Reporting-Services-and-Teradata-Corporation/?type=WP).

  [Return to Data sources table](#DataSourcesTable)